Complex Number Calculator | Rectangular Polar (Phasor) Converter

 Advanced Calculations with Complex Numbers

 The value of exp(a+bi) or equivalently ea+bi is calculated by using the celebrated Euler's formula, eθi = cosθ+i*sinθ.
-Replacing θ by b we get
+Replacing θ by b, the calculator uses the following formula to perform exponentiation.

 ea+bi = ea*ebi